peter88213/nvhelp-en/source/section_menu.rst

 **Export an ODS document**

-This will generate a new OpenDocument spreadsheet (ods) with a row per section, containing the following data:
+With **Section list (export only)**, you can create a spreadsheet with a row per section, containing the following data:

 - The section ID as a hyperlink to the section in the manuscript (if any)
 -  Section title